Client: County of Marin

 (Flood Control & Water Conservation District)

-Closing Date: Apply Immediately
+Closing Date: Closed

 The County of Marin is conducting a statewide and national search to attract highly experienced professionals wishing to join a robust and high-performance organization.
 Reporting to an Assistant Director of Public Works, the Principal Civil Engineer (Flood Control & Water Conservation District) serves as the Division Manager for the Flood Control & Water Conservation District (The District).
 This position manages a staff of 22.
 The District seeks to reduce the risk of flooding for the protection of life and property while utilizing sustainable practices.
 The District aims to meet this mission through effective, transparent, and responsive planning, design, construction, operation, and maintenance of District-owned facilities such as stormwater pump stations, detention basins, bypass drains, creeks, ditches, and levees.
 The District’s collects revenue via ad valorem taxes and fees paid by property owners in one of eight flood zones covering distinct geographical areas within the District.
 Sea level rise adaptation planning is a collaborative effort by multiple agencies, partners, and municipalities, including the County of Marin and is led by The District.
 All expenditures by the District require authorization by the District Board of Supervisors.
 The five members of the Marin County Board of Supervisors serve on the District’s board.
 The position regularly interacts with surrounding local government agencies, community and stakeholder groups and is often responsible for contractors and consultants.
 The Principal Civil Engineer is also responsible for developing and administering operating and capital budgets, administering contracts, procurement, grant management, and interfacing with Regional Water Quality Control Board, Fish & Wildlife, and Corps of Engineers.